 In this case, you do not have a laptop/PC that currently connects via wireless – so you cannot use WirelessKeyView to retrieve a saved wireless password.

-- Log into your wireless router configuration page (see Note below) and browse to the wireless password section
+- Log into your router configuration page (see Note below) and browse to the wireless password section

-Note: To log into your wireless router configuration page and find the wireless password section – see Steps 3 and 5 of how to set up a wireless router.
+Note: To log into your router configuration page and find the wireless password section – see Steps 3 and 5 of how to set up a wireless router.